mlibrary/about-ebc/src/content/stories/2025-09-12-michigan-press-michigan-impact.md

   history, culture, and the environment are consumed, and no corner of the Mitten State remains untouched.
-Blame the long winters indoors or the lazy summer days on the many pristine freshwater beaches, but Michiganders love to read.
+Blame the long winters indoors or the lazy summer days on the many pristine freshwater beaches, but Michiganders love to read - especially university-produced books they know they can trust.
   Especially if the books are about the "Water Winter Wonderland" celebrated on the license plates of retro cars. '
 storyImage: assets/michigan_state_capitol.jpg
 date: 2025-09-12T01:25:38.003Z
 ---